 زرشک پلو Zereshk Polow with chicken make a great meal for any occasion and is a favorite among Iranians.
 Barberry (zereshk), grows in clusters like grapes.
 They are tiny and deep red in color.
 After purchase keep them in an air tight container in the freezer to maintain its freshness and color.

 1/2 cup dried barberries (zereshk),can be found at most Persian or Middle Eastern stores

 1 teaspoon crushed saffron, dissolved in 3-4 tablespoons of hot water

 Butter or vegetable oil

 - Rinse the rice with cool water a few times.
-Soak the rice in 4 cups of cool water, add 2 tablespoons of salt, set aside for at least a couple of hours.
+Soak the rice in 8 cups of cool water, add 4 tablespoons of salt, set aside for at least an hour.

 - Pick over dried barberries (zereshk), wash and rinse a few times, soak in cool water for half an hour.
 Drain.

 - Place 2 tablespoon of butter in a small saucepan, add zereshk to the pan, heat it up on a medium-low heat for five minutes.
 Add 2 tablespoons of liquid saffron and 1-2 tablespoons of sugar to balance the sour taste of zereshk (if you prefer a more sweet taste, add more sugar to the mixture).
 Mix thoroughly.
 Set aside.
 I usually sprinkle very little sugar to this dish.
 I like the sour taste of zereshk polow.

 - In a large non-stick pot that has a tight fitting lid, bring 3 quarts of water to a rapid boil on medium-high heat.
 Drain and pour into boiling water.
 Bring water back to a boil for about 7 minutes.
 Test to see if the rice is ready.
 Rice grains should be hard in the center and soft on the outside.
 Drain the rice in a mesh colander and rinse with cool water a few times.